-All women with HIV who have not received antepartum ARV drugs should start IV zidovudine immediately to prevent perinatal transmission of HIV.
+All women with HIV who have not received antepartum ARV drugs should start IV ZDV immediately to prevent perinatal transmission of HIV.
 Although intrapartum/neonatal ARV medications will not prevent perinatal transmission that occurs before labor, most transmission occurs near to or during labor and delivery.
-Pre-exposure prophylaxis for the fetus can be provided by giving mothers a drug that rapidly crosses the placenta, producing fetal systemic ARV drug levels in the fetus before the fetus experiences intensive exposure to HIV in maternal genital secretions and in blood during birth.
-In general, zidovudine and other nucleoside reverse transcriptase inhibitors, non-nucleoside reverse transcriptase inhibitors, and the integrase inhibitor raltegravir cross the placenta well, whereas protease inhibitors do not (see Table 10).
-A small PK study and placental perfusion data suggest moderate-to-high placental transfer of elvitegravir.12,13 For dolutegravir, a PK study found the median cord blood/maternal plasma concentration ratio was 1.25 in 18 infants, corroborating data from case reports and placental perfusion models showing moderate-to-high placental transfer of dolutegravir.14-16 Considerations for postpartum regimen choice are similar to those for women who have never received ART (see Pregnant Women Living with HIV Who Have Never Received Antiretroviral Drugs).
+Pre-exposure prophylaxis can be provided for the fetus by giving mothers a drug that rapidly crosses the placenta.
+This produces systemic ARV drug levels in the fetus before the fetus experiences intensive exposure to HIV in maternal genital secretions and blood during birth.
+In general, ZDV and other nucleoside reverse transcriptase inhibitors, non-nucleoside reverse transcriptase inhibitors, and the integrase strand transfer inhibitor (INSTI) raltegravir cross the placenta well, whereas protease inhibitors do not (see Table 8).
+A small PK study and placental perfusion data suggest moderate-to-high placental transfer for elvitegravir.12,13 For dolutegravir (DTG), a PK study found that the median cord blood-to-maternal-plasma concentration ratio was 1.25 in 18 infants, corroborating data from case reports and placental perfusion models that showed moderate-to-high placental transfer of DTG.14-16 Considerations for postpartum regimen choice are similar to those for women who have never received ART (see Pregnant Women Living with HIV Who Have Never Received Antiretroviral Drugs).